Alain de Boismenu: Episcopate

-In 1911 he attended his first ad limina apostolorum visit to Rome to meet Pope Pius X. Back in his vicariate he set himself on establishing several orphanages in addition to schools and a training center for catechists.
+In 1911 he attended his first ad limina visit to Rome to meet Pope Pius X. Back in his vicariate he set himself on establishing several orphanages in addition to schools and a training center for catechists.
 But financial support during World War I dwindled due to that support going to the war effort.
 In 1918 some women wished to become religious sisters which led to Boismenu founding the Handmaids of the Lord as a religious congregation for them.
 In 1925 he would start sending his sisters across the nation to other missions.
 His episcopal duties and his commitments to his sisters saw him recruit the services of Mother Marie-Thérèse Augustine Noblet (30.9.1889-15.1.1930) who came from France to oversee the formation and direction of the order while he went about his pastoral activities.
 On 29 September 1922 he issued a pastoral letter that sought to condemn superstitious practices that went against the Christian faith and which he believed acted against the Gospel.
-He likewise praised Pope Pius XI for his Rerum Ecclesiae document and introduced it as "the supreme rule of the apostolate – the salvation of the greatest possible number of souls".
+He likewise praised Pope Pius XI for his encyclical Rerum Ecclesiae and introduced it as "the supreme rule of the apostolate – the salvation of the greatest possible number of souls".
 In 1929 he would write to his missionaries and told them that "the pace is good, and is pleasing to God"; this was in reference to the growing expansion of evangelization efforts and greater catechetical formation.
 In 1930 he attended another ad limina visit to Pope Pius XI and would take the occasion to return to France to spend time with his relatives.
 It was on that occasion that a niece – Solange Bazin de Jessey – asked to follow him to his vicariate to dedicate herself to the missions.
 In 1931 she arrived and would succeed Noblet who had died not long prior.

 He was a strong proponent of evangelization and often encouraged the missionaries to evangelize far from the different mission stations to other districts in order to further preach the Christian message.
 In 1924 he established a technical school on Yule Island after having set up a training center for catechists in 1916; this center flourished over time which led to there being 219 native catechists in 1933.
 In 1935 he also introduced the Carmelite nuns from France and the Philippines to found a contemplative convent there.